 Fresh brisket is an inexpensive boneless cut that requires long, slow cooking to break down the collagen in the connective muscle tissues to achieve unctuous tenderness.
 The cut is quite long and usually cut in half.
 Each half has a different name.
 The flat cut, also known as the first cut, thin cut, or center cut is a leaner piece of meat.
 The point cut, or second cut, or deckle, has more flavor due to a bit of extra fat.
 How to choose?

 Pitmasters also gravitate toward the deckle, as the preponderance of fat makes for a juicy smoked cut that shreds nicely.
 Note that a "chuck deckle" is not always the same as a second cut brisket, as butchers have found that other tough meats well-endowed with fat make for cuts as successful as deckle when braised.

+Whether braised, brined, or smoked, brisket needs plenty of time to cook.
+A smoked brisket, Texas style, is rendered soft and delicious after 8-12 hours at 225 degrees.
 A braised brisket, Jewish style, also cooks at a low temperature for at least three hours, as it absorbs the liquid from vegetables and the collagen fibers break down.

 Brisket Around the World

 As mentioned above, brisket is the primary cut for barbecue, corned beef, and Jewish pot roast.
-But it's also the main ingredient in a number of other classic dishes, for example Romanian pastrami.
-In Italy, bollito misto is made with this cut; in England it's a classic cut for a braised beef or pot roast.
+But it's also the main ingredient in a number of other classic dishes, for example, Romanian pastrami.
+In Italy, bollito misto is made with this cut; in England, it's a classic cut for a braised beef or pot roast.
 The classic Vietnamese noodle soup pho is made with brisket, and it's popular curried with noodles in Hong Kong.